SMVINAYKUMAR2341/AI-Powered-Plagiarism-Detection/README.md

 pip install -r requirements.txt
 ```

-3. **Replace the API keys and search engine ID**
+3. **Replace the API keys and search engine ID**<br>
-   Because this project uses google's search api, it requires an API key and a search engine ID.
+Because this project uses google's search API, it requires an API key and a search engine ID.
 These are hardcoded in the model itself so we recomend that you add your keys in 'model.py', line 77 & 78.
 ```
 ....
 results = {}